-3.1 Introspective Learning
+Introspective Learning

 The initial query relaxation method of first performing a precise query and then relaxing the query through successive iterations until a sufficiently large set of cases was retrieved also compounded the performance problems.
-A suggestion was made to turn this process around - namely, why not relax the initial query far enough to ensure that a large set of cases would be retrieved (e.g., several hundred cases) and then refine the query to reduce the sub-set to around twenty cases).
-The obvious speed advantage in this approach is that an increasingly small sub-set of cases is searched in any sub-sequent iterations as opposed to the entire database in the original query relaxation approach.
+A suggestion was made to turn this process around - namely, why not relax the initial query far enough to ensure that a large set of cases would be retrieved (e.g. several hundred cases) and then refine the query to reduce the subset to around twenty cases).
+The obvious speed advantage in this approach is that only a small sub-set of the whole case-base is used in any subsequent iterations as opposed to the entire case-base in the original query relaxation approach.

 However, deciding how much to relax the query was not straightforward so an introspective learning approach was taken.
 This is an approach in CBR where the reasoning system itself learns over time to modify its internal representation to improve its performance [Markovitch & Scott, 1993].
-For example, CBR systems may learn to modify feature weights, adaptation rules [Leake, et al., 1995; Hanney &
+For example, CBR systems may learn to modify feature weights, adaptation rules [Leake, et al., 1995; Hanney & Keane, 1996], or even learn to forget redundant cases [Smyth & Cunningham, 1996].